StefanThorburn/c-minus-compiler/README.txt

 Prabhleen Ratra & Stefan Thorburn

 ***** CHECKPOINT ONE *****
-Our scanner uses the provided sample scanner as a base
+Our scanner uses the provided sample scanner and parser as a base

 *** RUNNING ***